2-Types of Sources

 - Corruption Perceptions Index

-Don’t know if a depository that could contain data in your discipline?
-Check out a data directory such as re3data.org
+Don’t know of a depository that could contain data in your discipline?
+Check out a data directory such as re3data.org where data can be registered.

 Evaluating Data as Sources